FluxML/Flux.jl/docs/src/models/basics.md

 f(x) = W * x + b

-params = Params([W, b])
-grads = Tracker.gradient(() -> f(4), params)
+grads = Tracker.gradient(() -> f(4), params(W, b))

 grads[W] # 4.0
 grads[b] # 1.0
 ```

 There are a few things to notice here.
 Firstly, `W` and `b` now show up as *tracked*.
-Tracked things behave like normal numbers or arrays, but keep records of everything you do with them, allowing Flux to calculate their gradients. `gradient` takes a zero-argument function; no arguments are necessary because the `Params` tell it what to differentiate.
+Tracked things behave like normal numbers or arrays, but keep records of everything you do with them, allowing Flux to calculate their gradients. `gradient` takes a zero-argument function; no arguments are necessary because the `params` tell it what to differentiate.

 This will come in really handy when dealing with big, complicated models.
 For now, though, let's start with something simple.